daniela-palleschi/Bayesian_HPI_2023/README.md

 # Bayesian_HPI_2023
 My notes for the 2023 Intro Bayesian course given by Shravan Vasishth.

-Rmd file overview
+Rmd folder overview

-- video_notes.Rmd: my notes from the video lectures (source code)
+- video notes/: my notes from the video lectures
+- book notes/: my notes from the book
-- book_exercises.Rmd: my notes from the book exercises (source code)
+- book exercises/: my notes from the book exercises
-- quiz_workbook.Rmd: my solutions to the quizzes (source code); *updated only after the relevant deadlines*
+- quiz_workbook/: my solutions to the quizzes; *updated only after the relevant deadlines*
-- github_steps.Rmd: very brief overview of how to integrate your own remote github repo with RStudio
+- github_steps/: very brief overview of how to integrate your own remote github repo with RStudio

-All other files (html, pdf) are compiled versions from the relevant Rmd file.
+Each folder contains:
+- .Rmd or .qmd: source code file
+- .html: html output
+- .pdf: PDF output
+- .tex and .log: temporary TeX and log files